 What is an Allied Health Profession?

-- Allied health Professions involve the delivery of health care or services pertaining to the identification, evaluation, prevention, and rehabilitation of diseases and disorders in clients of all ages.
+- Allied health Professions involve the delivery of healthcare or services pertaining to the identification, evaluation, prevention, and rehabilitation of diseases and disorders in clients of all ages.

 - Allied health professionals work in different environments and settings.
-Professions vary from working behind the scenes in an office or lab setting with minimal patient contact or in direct hands-on treatment care settings.
+Professions vary from working behind the scenes in an office or lab setting with minimal patient contact or in direct hands-on treatment or patient care settings.

 - Allied health professionals are educated and hold degrees from certificates to doctorates in their profession.
 They have taken and passed national board exams and are certified and/or licensed to practice in their profession of choice.